 Recently, a number of efforts from us and others have integrated lineage-tracing with single-cell genome-wide profiling (hereafter LT-scSeq), using unique, heritable, and expressed DNA barcodes2,13–21.
 These technologies identify cells that share a common ancestor and define their genomic state in an unbiased manner.
 LT-scSeq experiments have been used successfully to identify when fate decisions occur13,14, novel markers for stem cells16, and pathways whose manipulation alters cellular outcomes14,16.
 The simplest of these methods label cells at one time point13 (Fig. 1b); more complex methods allow the accumulation of barcodes over successive cell divisions and can thus reveal the sub-structure of clones2,13–21 (Fig. 1c).

 Emerging LT-scSeq methods have been successful at revealing novel regulators of cell fate14,16 and the potency of early progenitors13,14.
-But they have also presented major challenges in designing and interpreting LT-scSeq experiments.
+But they also present challenges that may limit their utility in practice.
 We identified at least five technical and biological challenges that affect design and interpretation, detailed in (Fig. 1f).
 These include stochastic differentiation and variable expansion of clones22 (Fig. 1f-i); cells loss during analysis (Fig. 1f-ii); barcode homoplasy wherein cells acquire the same barcode despite not having a lineage relationship2 (Fig. 1f-iii); access to clones only at a single time point23,24 (Fig. 1f-iv); and clonal dispersion due to a lag time between labeling cells and the first sampling (Fig. 1f-v).

 Here we develop an approach to analyze LT-scSeq experiments in a manner that is robust to these problems.
 To do so, we begin with a generalized model of clonal dynamics in which cells can divide, differentiate, or be lost from the sampled tissue in a stochastic manner, with rates that are state-dependent (Supplementary Fig. 1a).
 Defining the features of this model can be considered the goal of LT-scSeq.
 We make it our narrower goal to learn the fraction of progeny of cells, initially in one state, which are found to occupy a second state after some time interval (Supplementary Fig. 1bc).
 When calculated across all pairs of initial and final states, these fractions encode differentiation bias and fate hierarchies (Fig. 1d).
 They can reveal genes whose early expression is predictive of future fate choice.